bakdata/quick/docs/docs/user/examples/real-time-customer-profiles.md

 ### Metrics

-The use profile has the following metrics:
+The user profile has the following metrics:

 - first listening event
 - last listening event